marlonfrank30/f5-journeys/README.md

 oc apply -f local-hostpath-pvc.yaml
 ```

 ***Note: this is already done but for your knowledge, I had to download the f5-journeys repo from github located at https://github.com/f5devcentral/f5-journeys.git and then edit the journeys default deployment yaml file to included the following specs from the example app on item number 5 above.
-This is already done in the /config files already***
+This is already done in the /config files already.
+Prerequesites for your linux platform are available in more details at https://openebs.io/docs/user-guides/prerequisites***

 ```
 spec: